Kauaeranga Valley: History

 The local iwi, Ngāti Maru, called the area Waiwhakauaeranga ("waters of the stacked jaw bones") in memory of a battle after which they piled the jaw bones of their enemies on the side of the river.

 The valley was a rich source of kauri timber, and numerous dams and several tramlines were built to facilitate harvesting in the late 19th and early 20th centuries.
 The last big removal of timber from the Kauraeranga Valley started with the Kauri Timber Company building a 14 mi tramway up the valley from the Parawai booms in 1915.
 Later they extended the line to a dump at the Waihou river below Kopu.
 All bush operations were finished by January 1928, and the line was lifted.
 Over 40 million feet of timber was carried over this line.
 Parts of driving dams, Webb Creek staircase, a log hauling skid road, the Parawai Boom and the Billy Goat incline remain.

 In some parts of the valley, farms were established with five lots made available in 1880.
 Lack of roads and severe weather made farming difficult, so land was allowed to revert to bush.
 There was little farmed land left by the late 1960s.

 Residents first requested that the Auckland Education Board establish a school in the valley in 1896, but the Kauaeranga Valley School did not open until 1903.
 The initial roll was 30 students.
 By 1946, with the road to Thames having improved and many children going to school there, the roll had fallen to seven, and the school closed.

 A post and telegraph office opened in 1903 The Post Office closed in 1953, with rural delivery taking its place.
-A telephone office operated from the closure of the post office until 1955, when an automatic exchange would have rendered it uneccessary.
+A telephone office operated from the closure of the post office until 1955, when an automatic exchange would have rendered it unnecessary.

 The Kauaeranga Valley Dairy Company opened a factory in November 1907 to produce milk and butter.
 It closed in September 1908 and moved to Parawai, where it was defunct by 1910.